winningproduct/learn-portal/content/1-explore/02-context-competitor-analysis.md

   - Direct competitors
   - Indirect competitors
 - Determine the customer segments they target and the primary benefits provided.
-- Analyze their marketing taglines and crucial messages to the market.
+- Analyze their marketing taglines and main messages to the market.
 - Determine the key aspects for driving adoption and use – for example, price, service, ratings, convenience, marketing and inventory
 - Quantitatively rank the key success factors by giving each one a weightage.